danielmark0116/ecommerce-project/README.md

 - cart feature
 - checkout with promo codes feature
 - notifications (e-mail ones and popup ones)
-- disabling the ability to add more of the product than there is in stock
+- disabling the ability to add more of the product than there it is in stock
-- disabling the ability to add sth to cart when product is not in stock
+- disabling the ability to add to cart when product is not in stock
 - each new order updates products stock
 - payments with stripe
-- user auth with Google and JWT Tokens
+- user auth with Google, Facebook and JWT Tokens
+- hold & drag scrollable horizontal products list
+- animations with GSAP and CSS

 # INSTALLATION & QUICK START

 ---

-To run the app on your local machine, install all the dependencies:
+To run the app on your local machine, clone the repo and install all the dependencies:

 ```
 yarn install